 It is notable that the M50 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF7 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the M50 and the GF7 have been discontinued, but can regularly be found used on eBay.
+The GF7 was replaced by the Panasonic GX850, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Manual (free pdf) or the online Panasonic GF7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.